 The Commission has approved the following guidelines describing visiting committee members’ responsibilities during site visits.

-Committee members meet in executive sessions to review, evaluate and discuss all aspects of the program.
+Visiting committee members meet in executive sessions to review, evaluate and discuss all aspects of the program.
 Executive sessions are generally held in the evening preceding the beginning of the site visit and at scheduled intervals during the site visit.

-Although committee members discuss general findings and recommendations with the administrator during the final conference, a decision regarding the accreditation status of the education programs will be made only by the Commission at its regularly scheduled meeting following discussion and in-depth review of the committee’s report and the institution’s response.
+Although visiting committee members discuss general findings and recommendations with the administrator during the final conference, a decision regarding the accreditation status of the education programs will be made only by the Commission at its regularly scheduled meeting following discussion and in-depth review of the committee’s report and the institution’s response.